FAQGURU/FAQGURU/topics/en/sql.md

 * https://github.com/chetansomani/SQL-Interview-Questions

 [[↑] Back to top](#SQL)
-### Explain a usage difference between user defined functions and stored procedures (Expert)
+### Explain a usage difference between user defined functions and stored procedures

 **User defined functions** can be used anywhere in the queries i.e. within where/having/select section where as stored procedures can't.